Digital cameras -

 Zoom lens

-Ignore digital zoom – that just crops the edges of the picture in the camera, which you can do later on the computer anyway.
+Ignore digital zoom - that just crops the edges of the picture in the camera, which you can do later (and much better) on a computer.

 Panasonic zoom lens from Wikimedia